 1. What are the different services that are offered at Healthworks?

-– We are a full service natural health centre.
-We currently offer Live Cell Analysis, Thermography (Breast, dental, cranial and Full Body), Weight Loss, Massage and Ion Cleansing.
+We are a full service natural health centre.
+We currently offer Live Cell Analysis, Thermography (Breast, dental, cranial and Full Body), Weight Loss, Colon Hydrotherapy, Massage and Ion Cleansing.
 We also offer a full line of top quality therapeutic grade health supplements.

 2. How is a natural practitioner different from a naturopath?

-A natural practitioner is someone who is trained specifically in their field of work.
-A naturopath has received a doctorate in natural medicine from an accredited program.
+A Natural Health Practitioner is someone who is trained specifically in their field of work.
+A Naturopath has received a doctorate in natural medicine from an accredited program.

 3. What services are covered by health care?

 Coverage depends upon your health plan.
-Currently, Alberta Healthcare does not cover any of our services.
-However, it is up to you to investigate your extended healthcare plan to find out what you have coverage for.
+Very occasionally health spending plans will cover the cost.
+Alberta Healthcare does not cover any of our services.
+It is up to you to investigate your extended healthcare plan to find out what you have coverage for.

-4. Why do services require booking fees upon creation of the appointment?
+4. Why do services require a deposit upon creation of the appointment?

-As per company policy, we do require a $40 booking fee when booking with any of our practitioners.
-This booking fee is applied to the appointment once completed or can be moved a different appointment day, as long as we receive 24 hours notice of a cancellation.
-This booking fee holds your appointment time for you in the practitioners schedule.
+As per company policy, we do require a $40 deposit when booking with any of our practitioners.
+The deposit is applied to the appointment once completed or can be moved a different appointment day, as long as we receive 24 hours notice of a cancellation.
+The deposit holds your appointment time for you in the practitioners schedule.

 5. Where can I find recipes suited to the Phase diet plans I was given at my appointment?